+According to the CPS Guidelines, Police cannot request access to Entire Therapy Notes.
 Therapy and counselling notes cannot be accessed on a speculative basis.
 When receiving a notes request from the OIC or CPS, the therapist should expect to receive as part of the request:

-An overview of the victim's allegations

-- Issues in the case the OIC is seeking to evidence from the notes. - An invitation to raise with the OIC any notes that may be sensitive if used as evidence or disclosed to the defence - Consent from the child, parent or adult whose notes they wish to view. - Details of the type of notes requested, e.g. session notes, letters and the time period in question.
+- An overview of the victim's allegations - Issues in the case the OIC is seeking to evidence from the notes. - An invitation to raise with the OIC any notes that may be sensitive if used as evidence or disclosed to the defence - Consent from the child, parent or adult whose notes they wish to view. - Details of the type of notes requested, e.g. session notes, letters and the time period in question.

 Therapists are encouraged to seek the above information before commencing the note-sharing process.
 If a service provides more than one type of support (e.g., therapy and ISVA services), therapists should confirm with the service user what they consent to being shared.
-If the service user has not consented, the notes should not be released; it is the responsibility of the OIC to first gain the service user's consent.
+If the service use has not consented, the notes should not be released; it is the responsibility of the OIC to first gain the service user's consent.
+It is considered best practice to share with the service user the notes that will be shared and consider together which content is relevant.